LAPD declares unlawful assembly in downtown LA for 2nd straight night

 DOWNTOWN LOS ANGELES (KABC) -- Los Angeles police declared an unlawful assembly in the downtown area again on Wednesday and ordered a crowd of protesters to disperse.

-The unlawful assembly was declared for the area of 5th and Hill streets just before 7:30 p.m.
+The unlawful assembly was declared for the area of 5th and Hill streets at Pershing Square just before 7:30 p.m.

 LAPD described the crowd as "large and unruly," and ordered individuals to leave immediately.
 It was not known what the crowd was gathered for.